orchestral/cello/README.md

 ### Installation with Laravel Artisan

-Melody can be downloaded directly from Artisan using the following commands:
+Cello CMS can be downloaded directly from Artisan using the following commands:

 	php artisan bundle:install cello